 The Long-Term Health Package provides additional services for persons who are aged, blind or have other disabilities, and who can satisfy additional Medicaid requirements.
 This program is most frequently used by nursing home residents or those in intermediate care facilities.
 It also provides an option that permits eligible persons to receive care in their homes.
 People using the Long-Term Health Package also receive coverage offered by the Basic Health Package, regardless of whether they are institutionalized or at home.

 You may be eligible to receive coverage through both Medicare and Medicaid.
 Medicaid may cover expenses not normally paid by Medicare.
-Individuals who qualify for both Medicaid and Medicare can receive assistance with all or part of their Medicare Part B premiums, deductibles and co-payments.
+Individuals who qualify for both can receive assistance with all or part of their Medicare Part B premiums, deductibles and co-payments.

 If I own my home, do I have to sell it before my spouse or I can get Medicaid?

-No. You do not have to sell your home as long as you, your spouse, or dependent children reside in the home.
+No. You do not have to sell your home as long as you, your spouse, equity-sharing sibling, or dependent children reside in the home.

-If I have to go into a nursing home, but have no spouse or dependent children living with me, will I have to sell my house before Medicaid will pay for my care?
+If I have no spouse or dependent children, will I have to sell my house for Medicaid to provide nursing home care?

-If I need to go into a nursing home, but know that I have too much money to financially qualify for Medicaid, can I give my money to a child or grandchild and then qualify for Medicaid?
+If I have too much money to qualify for Medicaid, can I give assets to a child or grandchild so I can qualify?

-If you give assets away, you may be ineligible for a period of time in which Medicaid will not cover your nursing home payments.
-The period of ineligibility depends on the value of the property gifted, and in some cases is for 5 years or more.
+If you give assets away, there may be some period of time in which Medicaid will not cover your nursing home payments.
+The period of ineligibility depends on the value of the property gifted, and can run 5 years or more.
 There are a few exemptions that protect an individual’s ability to gift assets without a penalty, such as to a legally disabled child, and these exemptions should be reviewed with an elder law attorney before any transfers are made.

-If your parent requires a skilled level of care upon release from the hospital, Medicare will only pay for a certain number of days in an extended care facility.
-Your parent should consider Medicaid planning right away and should not wait until Medicare coverage runs out.
+Following release from a hospital, Medicare will only pay for a certain number of days in an extended care facility.
+Your parent should consider Medicaid planning right away and not wait until Medicare coverage runs out.